The Best Dog Food Brands Veterinarians Feed Their Own Pets

 Best human-grade dog food: Lucky Dog

 Lucky dog is one of the best dog food brands for your pooch.
 Holistic house call veterinarian Patrick Mahaney, VMD, fed his dog Cardiff, a Welsh terrier, Lucky Dog because he was seeking a human-grade, cooked, whole food option.
 Cardiff suffered from immune-mediated hemolytic anemia (IMHA) and passed on when he was 11 1/2 years old, but Dr. Mahaney says Cardiff had a better quality of life by eating Lucky Dog.
 “Cardiff thrived and seemed to recover more rapidly than anticipated from his first and three subsequent IMHA episodes while eating Lucky Dog Cuisine.”
 Dr. Mahaney has seen significant improvements in his patients with various health conditions once they transition from processed dog food to Lucky Dog Cuisine.
 Here are some of the pet products vets never buy, so you shouldn’t either.
+Running low on supplies?
+These human foods are actually good for dogs.

 Best grain-free dog food: Wellness Natural Pet Food